Take advantage of bulk discounts of up to 20%. No code needed!

 • Proteins: meat, fish, eggs, cheese.

-• Vegetables: leafy vegetables, cauliflower, broccoli, zucchini.
+• Vegetables: leafy greens, cauliflower, broccoli, zucchini.

 To avoid:

-• Bread, pasta rice, potatoes
+• Bread, pasta, rice, potatoes

 • Fruit (except small amounts of berries)

-• Sue products (candy, soft drink, juice)
+• Sugary products (candy, soft drinks, juice)

 • Legumes (beans, lentils)

-• Less blood sugar fluctuations.
+• Fewer blood sugar fluctuations.

 • Improved mental focus and energy.